che7carla/Cetacean-feeding-modelling/README.md

 ## Description [[to ToC]](#table-of-contents)

-Cetacean Feeding Models (CFMs) is a machine learning-based framework developed to predict cetacean feeding activity in relation to environmental variables in the central and eastern Mediterranean Sea.
-CFMs combine behavioral data with 20 environmental predictors from sources such as Copernicus Marine Service (CMS) and EMODnet-bathymetry.
-By integrating Random Forest and RUSBoost algorithms, the CFMs capture species-specific feeding patterns for three target cetacean species - striped dolphin, bottlenose dolphin, and Risso's dolphin - in the Gulf of Taranto, our study area, providing a tool for marine conservation and management through predictive feeding maps and offering insights to improve knowledge on feeding habitat characteristics.
+Cetacean Feeding Modelling (CFMs) is a Machine Learning-based framework developed to predict cetacean feeding activity in relation to environmental variables in the Central-eastern Mediterranean Sea.
+CFMs combine behavioral data ('Feeding' vs 'Other' behaviors) with 20 environmental predictors derived from sources such as Copernicus Marine Service (CMS) and EMODnet-bathymetry.
+By integrating Random Forest and RUSBoost classifier algorithms, the CFMs capture species-specific feeding patterns for three target cetacean species - striped dolphin, common bottlenose dolphin, and Risso's dolphin - in the Gulf of Taranto, our study area, providing a tool for marine conservation and management through predictive feeding maps and offering insights to improve knowledge on feeding habitat characteristics.

 ## Project Structure [[to ToC]](#table-of-contents)